Click here to read more about our Riverside County Animal Services Case

 While the Golden Rule is more of a social guideline than a government-enforced rule, there are many situations where state law requires people to act a certain way in order to minimize the risk of accidentally harming another.
 Anyone who violates this duty of care and directly causes harm can be held civilly liable for the negative effects of their actions.

 Knowing another person is to blame for your injury and holding them legally accountable are two different things, as any seasoned attorney knows.
-When you want to effectively pursue civil compensation for the harm someone else negligently caused you, working with a skilled Palm Springs personal injury lawyer could go a long way toward getting you a favorable final case result.
+When you want to effectively pursue civil compensation for the harm someone else negligently caused you, working with a skilled Palm Springs personal injury lawyer with Walter Clark Legal Group could go a long way toward getting you a favorable final case result.

-When Can Someone File Suit Over a Personal Injury?
+When Can Someone File a Suit Over a Personal Injury?

-First, there has to be a duty owed by the person being sued to the injured person.
-The defendant must have had an implicit or explicit responsibility to act a certain way under specific circumstances—for example, the obligation drivers have to follow traffic laws and pay attention while in motion.
-Then, the defendant must have done something specifically careless, reckless, or illegal, which breaches their established duty.
+First, the person being sued (the defendant) must owe the injured party (the plaintiff) a duty of care.
+The defendant must have had an implicit or explicit responsibility to act a certain way under specific circumstances.
+For example, drivers have an obligation to follow traffic laws and pay attention when operating their vehicles.
+Then, the defendant must have done something careless, reckless, or illegal that breached their established duty.

 Maximizing Compensation for All Available Damages